 - Set oven to 350F

-- Put the above ingredients, except the olive oil, in a large mixing bowl, breaking up the meat as you put it in.
+- Put the meatball ingredients, except the olive oil, in a large mixing bowl, breaking up the meat as you put it in.
 Mix together, using the tips of your fingers to gently combine everything without compacting the meat.
-Form into small 1" balls, I use a small scoop to make them nice and uniform.
+I like to do this in my stand mixer.

 - Heat 2 Tbsp of olive oil in a skillet and brown the meatballs, working in batches.
 Transfer the meatballs to a baking sheet, and bake for about 10 minutes, until cooked through.
 (Check with a thermometer, it should read 160 degrees)